SYS-Labs/rollux-tutorial/sdk-estimate-gas/README.md

 [The node script](./gas.js) makes these assumptions:

 - You have [Node.js](https://nodejs.org/en/) running on your computer, as well as [yarn](https://classic.yarnpkg.com/lang/en/).
-- There is network connectivity to a provider on the Optimistic Goerli L2 network, and to the npm package registry.
+- There is network connectivity to a provider on the Rollux Tanenbaum L2 network, and to the npm package registry.

 ## Running the script